Skip to Content

 • Tomatoes: Slice beef steak or Roma tomatoes for freshness and color.

-• Sumac Onions: Take a few minutes to prepare sumac onions with red onions, parsley, lemon juice, olive oil, and citrusy sumac.
+• Sumac Onions: Take a few minutes to prepare sumac onions with red onions, parsley leaves, fresh lemon juice, extra-virgin olive oil, and ground sumac.
 Sumac is a popular Middle Eastern seasoning found online and at health stores.
 However, I recommend visiting a local Middle Eastern grocery store to explore.

 Additions and Substitutions

-• Lamb is the most traditional option, but popular restaurants in Turkey serve tantuni with chopped ribeye and chicken thighs.
+• Swap the protein.
+Lamb is the most traditional option, but popular restaurants serve tantuni with chopped ribeye and chicken thighs.

-• Some variations of tantuni include garlic, bell peppers, and fresh lemon juice.
+• Experiment with mix-ins.
+Some variations of tantuni include fresh garlic and chopped bell peppers.

 How to Make Tantuni Wraps